hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ComposingXML.md

 </hazelcast-client>
 ```

-The get your example Hazelcast Client declarative configuration out of the above two, use the `<import/>` element as shown below.
+To get a Hazelcast Client declarative configuration from the above two examples, use the `<import/>` element as shown below.

 ```xml
 <hazelcast-client>